NOC-MDP/MammaMia/README.md

 The output "comet-mm1.nc" can then be copied into the MammaMia repository, where it should be recognised by the test.py script.

 ## Outstanding development
-Mamma mia is in very early development and has many things outstanding, the list below is non exhaustive but provides an indication of future development:
+Mamma mia is in very early development and has many things outstanding, please see the issues section of the repository for a non exhaustive list.

-- Only temperature data is available in the world
-- Trajectories are generated using a seperate simulator that is fixed to August 2019.
-- Unable to handle new regions, (need to manually delete zarr so a new one one download with updated data inside)
-- visualisation is very basic
-- currently need to build classes and then add to mission class, users should only interact with main class (custom sensors etc aside)